LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Experimental Evaluation

 \subsubsection{Evaluation Results}

 \cref{tab:baselines} compares the effectiveness of \vllm and the baselines at generating floating-point programs that trigger numerical inconsistencies in terms of the metrics described in \cref{sec:metrics}.
-Among all approaches, \vllm achieves the highest inconsistency rate at 26.56\%, more than doubling that of \vari, 11.93\%.
-In total, \vllm discovers 4,781 inconsistencies among the total 18,000 comparisons across compilers and optimization levels.
-This indicates that incorporating the program structural guidance via the \vari grammar specification and a feedback loop via examples of inconsistent programs enables the LLM to generate test programs that are more likely to trigger numerical inconsistencies across compilers and/or optimization levels. \grammar also outperforms \vari and \direct by 3.87\% and 2.37\%, respectively.
+Among all approaches, \vllm achieves the highest inconsistency rate at 29.33\%, roughly 2.5$\times$ that of \vari, 11.93\%.
+In total, \vllm discovers 5,280 inconsistencies among the total 18,000 comparisons across compilers and optimization levels.
+This indicates that incorporating the program structural guidance via the \vari grammar specification and a feedback loop via examples of inconsistent programs enables the LLM to generate test programs that are more likely to trigger numerical inconsistencies across compilers and/or optimization levels. \grammar also outperforms \vari and \direct by 4.54\% and 2.24\%, respectively.
 This suggests that grammar-guided generation combined with the LLM alone improves inconsistency detection.

-In terms of the time cost, \vari remains the most efficient approach requiring only about 30 minutes to complete the full pipeline for 1,000 generated programs, while all LLM-based approaches take approximately 3 hours.
-The additional cost arises from the latency of invoking the LLM API during program generation, which accounts for around 30\% of the total time.
+In terms of the time cost, \vari remains the most efficient approach requiring only about 30 minutes to complete the full pipeline for 1,000 generated programs, while LLM-based approaches take approximately from 4 to 6 hours.
+The additional cost arises from the latency of invoking the LLM API during program generation, which accounts for more than half of the total time.
 In the future, this overhead could potentially be reduced by batching API calls or leveraging local LLM inference to lower latency.
 Though \vllm has a longer runtime than \vari, its improvement in inconsistency detection indicates a trade-off between testing effectiveness and time cost.